LukeMattingly/rust-tokio/README.md

-# rust-tokio
+# rust-tokio mini-redis

+building a redis client and server

-tokio is an async runtime for rust, allows for writing of networking apps
+using tokio as an async runtime for rust, allows for writing of networking apps

 - multi-threaded for async code
 - async version of standard lib
 - ecosystem of libraries

 following tokio tutorial: https://tokio.rs/tokio/tutorial

-building a redis client and server